scottrlarson/profession/content/services/data/recovery.md

 +++

 It's very likely that I can recover data from your damaged device, or your data loss.
 The chances of recovery depend on a number of factors: If you own a Hard Disk Drive, or Solid State Storage device.
 The state of the damage on the device, or if you data was deleted, or wiped.
-Its important that you stop using your device immediately after you notice the loss, or failure, as further use could prevent a full recovery.
+Its important that you stop using your device immediately after you notice your loss, or failure, as further use could prevent a full recovery.
 I will need to perform a free analysis on your device, covering the possibility of recovering your data, and my fees for recovery.

-- Data Recovery Turn-Around times vary from 1 day to 3 weeks depending on my time constraints, and the state of your device.
+- Data Recovery turn-Around times vary from 1 day to 3 weeks depending on my time constraints, and the state of your device.
 If physical damage exists on your device, the particular damage may significantly slow your device's recovery time.
 - I offer a recovery guarantee.
 You only pay if I can recover data you actually need.